Updated 08/09/13 am

 Quote from Kuhn vs Popper – Steve Fuller 2003

-Climate Science is but one thesis on why climate fluctuates.
+The global warming hypothesis is but one of a number of hypotheses trying to explain why climate changes over time.
 The problem is not just of a potential number of competing theories.
-It is that there might be a number of different theses influencing climate, with the various weightings dependent on the method and assumptions in analysis.
-It is not just trying to determine which one, but which ones and to what extent.
+It is that there might be a number of different elements influencing climate, with the various weightings dependent on the method and assumptions in analysis.
+It is not just trying to determine which one, but which ones and to what extent that they interplay.

 Every scientific hypothesis is vulnerable to being refuted.
 Human-caused catastrophic global warming (CAGW) is based on extremely tentative assumptions, and is a forecast of future events.
 As the warming the past one hundred years is tiny compared that forecast to happen in the future, and that warming is partly obscured by natural variations, then the signal of future catastrophe will be weak.
 The issue is further clouded by the lack of long periods of data on climate variability before when human emissions became significant.
 That is data prior to 1945, when the post war economic boom led to a huge increase in human emissions.
 Assuming the forecasts of CAGW are correct, the hypothesis becomes incredibly vulnerable to rejection.